-The police officers conducting a strip search must be the same sex as the pupil.
-There must be at least two people present other than the pupil, including the 'appropriate adult'.
+The police officers conducting a strip search must be the same sex as the student.
+There must be at least two people present other than the student, including the 'appropriate adult'.
 The search may only take place without an appropriate adult if:

-- It is an urgent case where there is risk of serious harm to the pupil or others, or - The pupil explicitly states that they don't want an appropriate adult present for the search, and the appropriate adult agrees and signs a record of the pupil's decision
+- It is an urgent case where there is risk of serious harm to the student or others, or - The student explicitly states that they don't want an appropriate adult present for the search, and the appropriate adult agrees and signs a record of the student's decision

-The appropriate adult should be the same sex as the pupil, unless they specifically request someone else.
-The role of the appropriate adult is to advocate for pupils' wellbeing at all times.
-A strip search can be highly distressing for the pupil, and for staff and other pupils affected.
+The appropriate adult should be the same sex as the student, unless they specifically request someone else.
+The role of the appropriate adult is to advocate for students' wellbeing at all times.
+A strip search can be highly distressing for the student, and for staff and other students affected.

-The police cannot overrule this safeguarding duty, for example by requesting that the appropriate adult leave the room when they talk to the pupil.
+The police cannot overrule this safeguarding duty, for example by requesting that the appropriate adult leave the room when they talk to the student.

-Always put safeguarding at the centre when supporting the pupil, regardless of whether a prohibited item is found.
-The pupil should have an opportunity to express their views regarding the search.
+Always put safeguarding at the centre when supporting the student, regardless of whether a prohibited item is found.
+The student should have an opportunity to express their views regarding the search.